Galink Logo

 CISO SolarWind

-This interview is conducted with Tim Brown, CISO of SolarWinds before the Sunburst incident, during the crisis management, and still in office afterwards.
+This interview is conducted with Tim Brown, CISO of SolarWinds before the Sunburst incident, during the crisis management, and still in office after it.
 The exchange covers three key phases:

-• During the Incident: how the compromise was discovered, how the response was organized, and how the role of the CISO evolved under pressure
+• During the incident: how the compromise was discovered, how the response was organized, and how the CISO's role evolved under pressure

 An article published on Threatlink details the cyberattack in depth here

-The goal of this article is to summarize the key points.
+The objective of this article is to summarize the key points.
 Feel free to watch the video for more details.

-A paper plan alone is not enough to manage a major incident.
+A plan on paper, on its own, is not enough to manage a major incident.
 The effectiveness of the response relied on:

-• Pre-established working relationships between engineering, legal, marketing, communications, product, and senior management
+• Working relationships already established between engineering, legal, marketing, communication, product, and general management

 • Regular exchanges with executives and the board of directors